Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Introduction

 This has $v(\lambda)=0$ exactly when $\lambda$ equals the minimum objective value.
-Root finding schemes can be effectively applied here~\cite[Lemmas 2.3.4, 2.3.5, 2.3.6]{nesterov-textbook} as well as more careful approaches, always ensuring a feasible solution path~\cite{lin2018}.
-An optimal, parameter-free level-set method was proposed based on a simple parallel restarting scheme by~\cite{Qihang2020}.
+Root finding schemes can be effectively applied here~\cite[Lemmas 2.3.4, 2.3.5, 2.3.6]{nesterov2018lectures} as well as more careful approaches, always ensuring a feasible solution path~\cite{lin2018}.
+An optimal, parameter-free level-set method was proposed based on a simple parallel restarting scheme by~\cite{lin2020parameter}.

-Another root-finding reformulation proposed by~\cite{aravkin2019level}, reverses the roles of constraint and objective functions.
-Then a convex function $f$ can be minimized over a set $S$ via root finding on the value function
+Another root-finding reformulation, proposed by~\cite{aravkin2019level}, reverses the roles of constraint and objective functions.
+Then, a convex function $f$ can be minimized over a set $S$ via root finding on the value function

 Namely, the minimum objective value of $f$ on $S$ is the smallest $\lambda$ such that $v(\lambda)\leq 1$.
-For any of these penalized or level-set/root-finding optimization techniques, our results on the structure of gauges (squared) for smooth and/or strongly convex sets $S$ may yield faster algorithms.
+For any of these penalized/level-set/root-finding optimization techniques, our results on the structure of gauges (squared) for smooth and/or strongly convex sets $S$ may yield faster algorithms.
 The details for such an application are beyond this work but provide an interesting future direction.
+A general limitation of any gauge-based algorithm or reformulation is its reliance on a strictly feasible point $e$, which may require nontrivial preprocessing.